aslilac/mckayla.blog/content/posts/guide-to-setting-up-a-vm.md

 ### RHEL/Rocky

 Lately I've been using Rocky Linux for this sort of thing.
 So I'll cover some of my setup I usually do, but from here on out, this is going to be much less general.
+It will also get less general as you read further.
+We'll start with common things most people will want, and end up with some things that are really just for me.

+---

 Make sure you have the basics around!
 Feel free to filter out stuff you don't use.
 This is mostly just a list to act as a quick reference of common package names.